Notes on the octonions: Cayley calibrations

-It is compatible with the standard inner product and induces the standard triple cross product on $\R^8$ (see Example~\ref{ex:O}).
+It is compatible with the standard inner product and induces the standard triple cross product on $\R^8$ (see \autoref{ex:O}).
 Note that $\Phi_0\wedge\Phi_0 = 14\,\dvol$. \end{example}

-As in Section~\ref{sec:imO} we shall see that a compatible inner product, if it exists, is uniquely determined by $\Phi$.
-However, in contrast to Section~\ref{sec:imO}, nondegeneracy is, in the present setting, not equivalent to the existence of a compatible inner product, but is only a necessary condition.
+As in \autoref{sec:imO} we shall see that a compatible inner product, if it exists, is uniquely determined by $\Phi$.
+However, in contrast to \autoref{sec:imO}, nondegeneracy is, in the present setting, not equivalent to the existence of a compatible inner product, but is only a necessary condition.
 The goal in this section is to give an intrinsic characterization of Cayley-forms.
-In particular, we shall see that every Cayley-form satisfies the condition

-It seems to be an open question whether or not every nondegenerate $4$-form on $W$ has this property; we could not find a counterexample but also did not see how to prove it.
+In particular, we shall see that every Cayley-form satisfies the condition $\Phi\wedge\Phi \ne 0$.
+It seems to be an open question whether or not every nondegenerate $4$--form on $W$ has this property; we could not find a counterexample but also did not see how to prove it.
 We begin by characterizing compatible inner products.

-\begin{lemma} Fix an inner product on $W$ and a $4$-form $\Phi\in\Lambda^4W^*$.
-Then the following are equivalent.
+\begin{lemma} Fix an inner product on $W$ and a $4$--form $\Phi\in\Lambda^4W^*$.
+Then the following are equivalent: \begin{enumerate}[(i)] \item The inner product is compatible with $\Phi$.